stylegan-human/StyleGAN-Human/docs/Dataset.md

 ## References
 <a id="1">[1]</a>
+Liu, Ziwei and Luo, Ping and Qiu, Shi and Wang, Xiaogang and Tang, Xiaoou.
+DeepFashion: Powering Robust Clothes Recognition and Retrieval with Rich Annotations.
+CVPR (2016)

+<a id="2">[2]</a>
-Hacheme, G., Sayouti, N.: Neural fashion image captioning: Accounting for data diversity. arXiv preprint arXiv:2106.12154 (2021)
+Hacheme, Gilles and Sayouti, Noureini.
+Neural fashion image captioning: Accounting for data diversity. arXiv preprint arXiv:2106.12154 (2021)